AviVahl/ts-tools/packages/typescript-support/README.md

 ## Similar projects

 [ts-node](https://github.com/TypeStrong/ts-node) - a much more complete solution.
-It includes a `ts-node` cli/repl, and require hook registeration.
+It includes a `ts-node` cli/repl, and require hook registration.
 It does not support multiple tsconfigs out of the box, afaik.

 ## License